torontopubliclibra/superhero-showdown/README.md

 When the user clicks the next turn button, the winning card and the losing card are both removed from their original positions in the deck arrays and added to the bottom of the winner's deck, along with any cards in the pot.
 If there was a draw, both cards are removed and then added to the pot array.
 "Display computer stats" is set back to false, the turn state is set back to 1, representing the versus stage, and the stat choice is cleared out.

 When one player runs out of cards, the end game button is displayed in lieu of the next turn button.
 When the end game button is clicked, the turn state is set to 5 (the game over stage).
 If the player has won, their name is pushed to the player list data object in Firebase.
 That data is then pulled into the app and saved as an array.
 The array is reversed and the first five entires are sliced out, representing the most recent five players (including the user, if they won).
-This array is stored in state.
+This array is stored in the game component state.

 The game over screen is then displayed instead of the game, displaying the recent players and a play again button.
 When the user clicks on play again, the app refreshes.